codr7/gapl/README.md

 ### syntax
 The provided syntax is relatively simple and trivial to customize/replace.

-- Forms are separated by whitespace
+- Forms are separated by whitespace.
-- All calls are prefix
+- All calls are prefix.
-- The input stream is consumed until all arguments have been collected (recursively) or `EOF`
+- The input stream is consumed until all arguments have been collected (recursively).
-- Forms may be grouped using parens
+- Forms may be grouped using parens.

 ### scripts
 `include` may be used to load external scripts.